 Experience climbing two of the most spectacular volcanoes in Ecuador, the Imbabura and Cayambe.
-This 5-day tour includes a visit to the indigenous city of Otavalo In only five day you will summit the the 3rd highest peak in the country, the powerful Cayambe Volcano!
+This 5-day tour includes a visit to the indigenous city of Otavalo In only five days you will summit the 3rd highest peak in the country, the powerful Cayambe Volcano!
 Accompanied by a qualified and bilingual guide you will acquire the necessary skills to climb the mountains.

 Once you reached the top of these mountains, you can appreciate some incredible landscapes that reflect Ecuador and its wonders.

 Make your way or get a private transfer to Hostería Loma Larga.

 Imbabura volcano is 8 km (5 miles) south of Otavalo overlooking the San Pablo Lagoon, which flows into the Peguche waterfalls.
 The volcano has not erupted for the past 14,000 years but is not believed to be inactive.
 Local farmers use the lower slopes for agricultural production as they are extremely fertile.
 The climb to the peak is a rocky one but is well worth the effort as the views from the peak is the surrounding Otavalo area are spectacular.

 After breakfast, you will enjoy a day of rest at Hostería Loma Larga.
 Optional, not included activities: Hiking, visit of Roses farms (Monday to Friday), biking, or horse riding.
 Please check in reception for the organization of any of those activities.